rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/1-0-tree-traversal.md

 understood as **an atomic operation**.

-Note that, in the context of this discussion, the traversal of a tree will visit each node within a tree once and only once.
+Note that, in the context of this discussion, the traversal of a tree will visit each node in a tree once and only once.
 Such a tree traversal can in general be described as **a strict tree traversal**.
 In contrary to that, variations are possible (e.g. in-order tree traversals) in which nodes will be visited serveral times.
-These non-strict traversal algorithms are however not in the focus of this discussion.

 <!-- ======================================================================= -->
 ## child order